-The container must fire an event for each Java class or interface it discovers, before it reads the declared annotations.
+The container must fire an event for each Java class or interface it discovers in a bean archive, before it reads the declared annotations.

-The event object must be of type javax.enterprise.inject.spi.ProcessAnnotatedType<X>, where X is the class.
+The event object must be of type javax.enterprise.inject.spi.ProcessAnnotatedType<X>, where x is the class.